 Wesco, a name born from combining West and Coast, is another feather in the cap for Oregon-based footwear brands.
 (Hey, Nike.
 Hey, Danner.)
 Every pair is made according to a 155 step process, which ensures quality and a promises longevity.
 They're all still made in a singular Oregon workshop, too.

-Built for anything, Wesco's all-purpose Jobmaster boot comes in Horween Brown Chromexcel leather with brass eyelets and sleek hooks, and a Vibram outsole.
+Built for anything, Wesco's all-purpose Mister Lou boots comes in Red Chromexcel leather with brass hardware, a slimmer shaft, and Dr Sole outsoles.

 Nicks has always been about work boots first and foremost, but now their collection includes heritage pairs (a signifier earned by being in business for 50+ years), firework-focused styles.
 They're still made in Spokane, by the way.